Christianity in Morocco: Anglicanism

 On 27 March 2010, the Moroccan magazine TelQuel stated that thousands of Moroccans had converted to Christianity.
 Pointing out the absence of official data, Service de presse Common Ground, cites unspecified sources that stated that about 5,000 Moroccans became Christians between 2005 and 2010.
-According to different estimates, there are about 25,000–45,000 Moroccan Christians converted from Islam.
-A still higher estimate credits a Christian program by Brother Rachid with involvement in the conversion of many Muslims in North Africa and the Middle East to Christianity, including 150,000 in Morocco.
+An estimate credits a Christian program by Brother Rachid with involvement in the conversion of many Muslims in North Africa and the Middle East to Christianity, including 150,000 in Morocco.

+Since 1960 a growing number of Moroccan Muslims are converting to Christianity.
+Many Moroccan Christians of Berber or Arab descent mostly converted during the modern era or under and after French colonialism.

 Eastern Orthodoxy

 There are three functioning Eastern Orthodox churches in Morocco: a Greek Orthodox Church in Casablanca and Russian Orthodox Churches in Rabat and Casablanca.